 The Race, is an exclusive competition where CEO’s, senior business executives and prominent community and business leaders compete against each other across 6 months to promote awareness of domestic violence and its impact on the community – and while doing so raise funds to support the work of Australia’s CEO Challenge.

-We are pleased to introduce you to our six Racers for 2017:
+We are pleased to introduce you to our five Racers for 2017:

 You can support the events and activities that will be hosted by our Racers, and their fundraising efforts by keeping an eye on The CEO Race website.